Helvetica (film): Production

-Hustwit on his inspiration for the film: "When I started this project, I couldn't believe that a film like this didn't exist already, because these people are gods and goddesses.
-What they do is more than just logos and corporate branding - they design the type that we read every day in newspapers and magazines, onscreen and on television.
-Fonts don't just appear out of Microsoft Word: there are human beings and huge stories behind them."
+Hustwit explained that the film was created as a response to the lack of content regarding fonts as a whole, describing an urge to celebrate and acknowledge typographical graphic designers.

 Release

 Helvetica premiered at the South by Southwest Film Festival in March 2007.
 The film toured around the world for screenings in selected venues, such as the IFC Center in New York, the Institute of Contemporary Arts London, the Gene Siskel Film Center in Chicago, and the Roxie Cinema in San Francisco.
 Helvetica was nominated for the 2008 Independent Spirit's Truer than Fiction Award.

 Bands and musicians that contributed to the documentary's soundtrack include Four Tet, The Album Leaf, Kim Hiorthøy, Caribou, Battles, Sam Prekop of The Sea and Cake, and El Ten Eleven.

 An edited version of the film was broadcast in the UK on BBC One in November 2007, as part of Alan Yentob's Imagine series.
 It aired in January 2009 as part of the Independent Lens series on PBS in the United States.